IBMProjectEventStore/db2eventstore-IoT-Analytics/container/maintenance/README.md

 https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/AdvancedApplications/README.md#python-setup

 ## Node.js
 Node.js is uses for the REST Service.
-The best practice is to subscribe to new releases of this repo <br>
+The best practice is to get notifiied of new releases selecting `Watch` ... `Custom` ...  `Releases`  of this git repo <br>
 https://github.com/nodejs/node/releases <br>
 Also look at this page to verify we are on the Long Term Support (LTS) version <br>
 https://nodejs.org/en/about/releases/ <br>